aioobe/dead-simple-jekyll-comments/README.md

       {% include comments.html replies_to=page.url %}
       {% include comment-form.html replies_to=page.url %}

+Build the site...

+    $ bundle exec jekyll serve

-Build the site and open the resulting `test-page.html`.
+...and open the resulting page: [http://localhost:4000/test-page.html](http://localhost:4000/test-page.html).
 You should see something like this:

 ![Sample comments screenshot](screenshot.png)